 - Only in-stock models are available for purchase currently.
 We add more hammock inventory weekly.
 If you make a complete selection of an out-of-stock item, checking all boxes including color, suspension, etc, you should see a blue box down below the add-to-cart button that allows you to enter an email address for an email notification when that color/model is added back to inventory.
 If every color within a variation is out of stock, then the box may not appear and you’d have to check back, but using the email notice is the best option if you are able.
 We recommend signing up for a couple of different color choices to ensure faster notification..

-The Cloudburst is a large, all around 3-season tarp that can be paired with any of our hammock models.
-The CB is an 11’x10′ rectangle specially designed as a solid 3 season tarp for the Ridgerunner hammock, it’s panel pulls are spaced farther apart and lower to correspond to the spreader bars of the RR.
-Unlike the MJ and Superfly, it features straight cut sides (the ridge seam still has the same very slight curve cut).
+The Cloudburst is a large, all-around 3-season backpacking tarp that can be paired with any of our hammock models.
+The CB is an 11’x10′ rectangle specially designed as a solid 3-season tarp for the Ridgerunner hammock, it’s panel pulls are spaced farther apart and lower to correspond to the spreader bars of the RR.
+Unlike the MJ and Superfly, it features straight-cut sides (the ridge seam still has the same very slight curve cut).

 Be sure to check out the extra options and modifications available in our Custom Tarp Builder section.

 - 6 main ground corner tieouts

 - 7g tube of silicone for seam sealing

 NOTE: “tieouts” refers to the guyline attachment points, not the guyline itself which is not included.
 Tent stakes and guyline sold separately in our accessories section.